-In this post, we will show you how to most effectively use Instagram to increase engagement and grow a massive following over time—one that’s full of real fans, not inactive fake accounts.
+In this guide, we’ll show you how to grow your Instagram follower profile and increase engagement, while growing a massive following over time—one that’s full of real fans, not bots or fake followers.

 - Use the right hashtags

-- Post at the right time
+- Post at the right times

-- Steal your competitor's followers
+- Steal your competitors' followers